 Steven Moffat said this finale would not be a nostalgia fest.
 I don’t know whose leg he was pulling.
 It may not be a fest but it’s definitely a running buffet, with lots of savoury morsels to set off your nostalgic taste-buds.
 Capaldi’s Doctor is so like Jon Pertwee’s here, in looks and deeds, interacting with the Master, detonating explosions with his sonic screwdriver, heroically vanquishing the Cybermen while listing their past defeats.

-One notable touch is that the original Cybermen never used their headlamps as a weapon, although they seemed to in an illustration on the back of the 1970s novel of The Tenth Planet (right).
+One notable touch is that the original Cybermen never used their headlamps as a weapon, although they seemed to in an illustration on the back of the 1970s novel of The Tenth Planet (above).
 Were The Doctor Falls a book, there’d be copious footnotes – especially those pointing out allusions to the past.

 The Doctor remarks that the Cybermen “happen everywhere there’s people – Mondas, Telos, Earth, Planet 14, Marinus.”
 The first two were their home planets in the 1960s episodes.
 A parallel Earth gave rise to Cybermen during Russell T Davies’s tenure.
 Planet 14 is a fabulously obscure reference to a few lines of dialogue in The Invasion (1968).
 And Marinus?
 Well, that’s a nod to the 1964 serial The Keys of Marinus.
 (Perhaps Steven is suggesting that the rubbery Voord and semi-robotic Ice Soldiers encountered by William Hartnell’s companions were a form of Cybermen…)